• Home

 Snorkeling Kicker Rock

-The next morning, it was off to the dock to board our boat with about 6 other people for the trip out to Kicker Rock.
+The next morning, it’s off to the dock.
+We board our boat with about 6 other people for the trip out to Kicker Rock.

-Our first stop was Isla Lobos for some shallow water snorkeling where we saw a sea lion and a couple of sea turtles and rays before heading out to the main attraction.
-The water around Kicker Rock was much deeper and darker and our guide enthusiastically assured us we’d see plenty of sharks here (oh, goody!).
+Our first stop is Isla Lobos for some shallow water snorkeling.
+There, we see a sea lion and a couple of sea turtles and rays before heading out to the main attraction.
+The water here around Kicker Rock is much deeper and darker.
+And our guide enthusiastically assures us we’ll see plenty of sharks here (oh, goody!).

-For some reason, we got in the water anyway.
+For some reason, we get in the water anyway.

 Sea turtle San Cristobal Galapagos